 There are a few options for different astronomy-related ranger programs in Bryce Canyon.
 The first is a basic astronomy program, which is offered about 100 times per year, featuring a multimedia program followed by stargazing.
 Check in at the visitor center to see which program topic sounds of most interest to you to figure out where it’s being held.
 There are no reservations, just show up 15-30 minutes before to get a good seat.

 Attend a Special Stargazing Event

 Occasionally there will be special guest astronomers from the Salt Lake Astronomical Society during the regular programs.
-In June, there is an astronomy festival featuring a star lab, guest speakers, solar viewing, and more.
+Every June, there is an astronomy festival featuring a star lab, guest speakers, solar viewing, and more.
 There is solar viewing three times per week, seasonally, as well.
 If you want to get out, the park offers full moon ranger-led hikes on full moon nights.
 There are a limited number of tickets available for each 2-3 hour hike.
 The location is announced only to ticket holders and flashlights are prohibited.

 Go Stargazing On Your Own

 If ranger programs aren’t your jam, then you can go stargazing on your own just as easily.
 Find a pull off or overlook with a clear view of the sky and set up shop.
 If there is little to no moon, trust me, the overlooks will be just fine.
 It gets dark.
 After three summers living at Lake Powell in Utah, it still blows my mind how dark it gets.

 While there are quite a few overlooks great for stargazing in Bryce Canyon, some are better than others.
 These overlooks will offer similar but different scenery, especially the first and last.